Funding provided in part by the Michigan Invasive Species Grant Program.

 At ISN we get a lot of questions about “homemade” alternatives to traditional herbicides, including Epsom salts, table salt, vinegar, and hammering copper nails into trees.
 This article is a more in-depth exploration of these methods, including references.

-First, it’s important to define an herbicide as anything applied to a plant to kill, defoliate, or otherwise impede its growth.
-An herbicide can be a glyphosate product or other “traditional” herbicide or an organic herbicide like copper sulfate; home remedies also become herbicides when they’re applied to plants!
+First, it’s important to define an herbicide as an agent applied to a plant to kill, defoliate, or otherwise impede its growth.
+An herbicide can be a glyphosate product or other “traditional” herbicide, or an organic herbicide like copper sulfate; home remedies also become herbicides when they’re applied to plants!
 It’s also important to note that anything being used as an herbicide has a potential to be hazardous to humans in some way, whether it’s a short-term hazard (like a physical or chemical burn on the skin) or more long-term.
 Caution is important, including wearing appropriate personal protective equipment (PPE) and storing safely.
 However, using agents that are not tested and labeled as herbicides means you don’t know what precautions are necessary for yourself or the environment.
 Questions about pesticide testing and registration should be directed to the Michigan Department of Agriculture and Rural Development.

 Second, herbicides are just one tool in the invasive species management toolbox (also called Integrated Pest Management).
-Many invasive species can be controlled by physical and/or mechanical means, and others have biological enemies to help keep them in check.
+Many invasive species can be controlled by physical, cultural, and/or mechanical means, and others have biological enemies to help keep them in check.
 If you’d like assistance in choosing the method that’s right for you, please contact us!
 We’d be happy to help you choose between the available options, which vary by species, site, budget, and time available.

 Table salt (NaCl) will definitely kill plants—salt is very toxic!
 However, it will also kill the next thing you plant in that spot… and possibly the one after that, and after that.
 It can permanently damage the soil; there’s an old tradition about “salting the earth” (not to be confused with “salt of the earth”) after defeating an enemy, and it’s quite a potent curse!
 If you were considering using table salt on a cut stem or stump, you may want to consider traditional herbicide or horticultural vinegar instead, as there are options that don’t remain active in soil for very long.
 ISN does not recommend using table salt—or any other salt, like rock salt—as an herbicide.

 Boiling water has been used very successfully to kill plants in a variety of settings, as the heat ruptures cells and kills the tissues.
 Just pouring it out of the kettle onto the offending weed can work well, provided the weed is small enough to be affected (a great way to take care of weeds in sidewalk cracks, for example).
 However, for hardier weeds with deep roots or even just larger plants, this may not be enough.
 Several companies have created ways to inject heated water into roots, spray it out over an area, or otherwise target undesirable species.
-(See photo for an example of Heatweed Technologies using this method to treat species like giant hogweed and Japanese knotweed.)
+(See photo for an example of Heatweed Technologies using this method).
 This can be very effective, though, safety for the applicator as well as any nearby plants must be considered.
 Of course, as soon as the water cools down a bit, it’s just regular water and harmless (but also ineffective for plant control).
 ISN recommends using boiling water in situations where contact-kill is acceptable, or where proper machinery is used to deliver the desired result.

 Good uses for horticultural vinegar include preventing stump-sprouting on a recently cut tree (though not those that root sucker), or foliar-spraying a weed or small shrub that does not have a deep root structure.
 ISN does not recommend using horticultural vinegar outside of its labeled use, or in situations where a systemic herbicide is required for successful control.
 ISN recommends using horticultural vinegar according to its label in situations where a contact herbicide is desired.

-Soaps, including dish soap and Castile soap, are not an herbicide, but it’s often recommended for use as an at-home surfactant (a herbicide additive that helps the active ingredient stick to a slippery plant surface).
-However, it comes with risk—it harms fish and frogs when it gets into water ways by making it difficult for them to breathe, even destroying their skin/gills.
+Soaps, including dish soap and Castile soap, are not an herbicide, but are often recommended for use as an at-home surfactant (an herbicide additive that helps the active ingredient stick to a slippery plant surface).
+However, soap comes with risk—it harms fish and frogs when it gets into waterways by making it difficult for them to breathe, even destroying their skin/gills.
 Even very small amounts of soap can harm them!
-Unless you’re using soap as a surfactant very, VERY far from lakes, streams, ponds, and storm drains, it’s a big risk.
 Approved, fish-safe surfactants are not expensive and can be purchased from a local herbicide purveyor for use in plant control projects.
 ISN does not recommend using soap for activities beyond washing (or fun bubble-making), and only far from natural water sources.

 We know this is a lot of information, and a lot of variables.
 If you’d like assistance in choosing the method that’s right for you, please contact us!
 We’d be happy to help you choose between the available options, which vary by species, site, budget, landowner preferences, and time available.